 To receive a dividend payable by a company, investors must purchase their shares before the company pays the dividend.
 We’ll go further with dividend timelines later in this chapter.

-This video should serve as a quick visual guide to the basic characteristics of common stock:
+This video serves as a quick visual guide to the basic characteristics of common stock:

 Unlike cyclical stocks, defensive stocks tend to hold their value through all business cycle phases.
 These companies typically operate in industries that provide essential goods and services that consumers continue to buy even during economic downturns.
 As a result, defensive stocks are known for being less volatile and are often favored for their reliable dividend payments.